dhoyle/splicedocs-jekyll/pages/SQLReference/SystemTables/SysTableStats.md

 ```
 {: .Example}

-If you see the table description, you have access; if, instead, you see a message that the table doesn't exist, you don't have access to the table; use the [`SYSVW.SYSTABLESTATISTICS` system view](sqlref_sysviews_systablestats.html) instead.
+If you see the table description, you have access; if, instead, you see a message stating that _"No schema exists with the name `SYS`,"_&nbsp; you don't have access to the table; use the [`SYSVW.SYSTABLESTATISTICS` system view](sqlref_sysviews_systablestats.html) instead.

 ## Usage Example